-The student coordinates plan with regional representatives.
-As with all rotations, the process to request a Directed Studies elective to attend a residential board preparation program begins with the student completing the Rotation Report Form (select General Elective) and approval of the RAD/DSME.
+- Once approved, the student will coordinate a plan with their Rotation Site Coordinator.
+As with all rotations, the process to request a Directed Studies elective to attend a residential board preparation program begins with the student completing the Rotation Report Form and approval of the RAD/DSME. - Select General Elective and enter rotation name as ELEC7000-Directed Studies (Level 1); ELEC8000-Directed Studies (Level 2CE)

-- The student should schedule a residential board preparation program as early as possible in the late Spring/Summer between years 3 and 4.
-May and June are the preferred months but July is acceptable as long as the end date of the program is by August 20 th. - The student must register and pay for residential board preparation program. - The student will receive a maximum of 4 weeks of credit as a general elective titled Directed Studies for attending an approved residential board preparation program. - If an additional week(s) is required to complete the program, the student must use flex time/vacation or GME Preparation week(s). - Student should consider placing 1-2 weeks of board time immediately following the residential program in order to complete independent board study and COMLEX Level 2CE testing. - Coordinator to enter one of the following in the Notes section when recording the Directed Studies Elective in the NI/Block Schedule: - o Residential Board Prep Program IOMB - o Residential Board Prep Program PASS
+- The student should schedule a residential board preparation program as early as possible in the late Spring/Summer between years 2 and 3 for Level 1 and years 3 and 4 for Level 2CE.
+May and June are the preferred months as long as the program is completed by the required test date. - The student must register and pay for the residential board preparation program. - The student will receive a maximum of 4 weeks of credit as a general elective titled Directed Studies for attending an approved residential board preparation program. - If an additional week(s) is required to complete the program, the student must use flex time/vacation or GME Preparation elective week(s), if available. - Student should consider placing 1-2 weeks of GME Preparation elective, if available immediately following the residential program in order to complete independent board study and COMLEX Level 2CE testing. - GME Preparation Elective: Used for board preparation and testing, GME interviews, approved scholarly activity, or for completing an additional rotation.
+Additional rotation must be completed in two consecutive weeks.
+RAD/DSME must approve how the student will use this time.

+Coordinator: when recording the Directed Studies Elective in the NI/Block Schedule notes section include: